feedhenry-raincatcher/raincatcher-core/cloud/wfm-rest-api/README.md

 ### Search for objects

-Retrieves a list of objects that satisfies a query.
+Retrieves a list of objects that matches a user query.

 > GET {object}/search